GenesisFan64/Marsiano-MARS/README.md

 *WORK IN PROGRESS*

 Graphics:
-- 2 Pseudo graphics modes: Scrolling 256-color background and 3D polygons mode.
+- Various pseudo-screens modes: Ex.
+3D polygons, A scrolling 256-color background...
 - 256-color background: Drawing is done using dirty-section method, moves smoothly and saves CPU processing.
 - 256-color BG: Source data can be either a static image in ROM (NOTE: not RV protected) or a buffer section in RAM in any WIDTH and HEIGHT, BUT aligned in "blocks" (Usable: 4x4, 8x8, 16x16, 32x32)
 - 3D polygons: Uses both SH2s, Reads 3D models in a custom format: Python3 .obj importer is included.